So-Cool/proceedings_scraper/Readme.md

 # Proceedings Scraper #
 Scrap proceedings from the web and search them with a regular expression.
+Currently the package support AAAI, MLR/ICML and NIPS proceedings format.